nofounture/goodluck/README.md

 a augly man

 it s a test for ignore add readme.md <br>
-it s a test for ignore add readme.md <br>MY project
+it s a test for ignore add readme.md <br>
-MY project
-MY project
+rev 10 commited